perplorm/perplorm.github.io/documentation/03-basic-crud.markdown

 ```

 > [!TIP]
-> **Tip**A deleted object still lives in the PHP code.
+> A deleted object still lives in the PHP code.
 It is marked as deleted and cannot be saved anymore, but you can still read its properties:

 ```php
 <?php